polpielladev/polpiella.dev/src/pages/making-a-serverless-swift-function-with-fastly-and-upstash.md

 ## Environment variables

 To query the new [Upstash](https://upstash.com) database we've just created, we'll use [Swift Cloud's Upstash library](https://github.com/swift-cloud/Upstash), which interfaces with [Upstash](https://upstash.com)'s REST API under the hood.
-We will need to provide the library with a rest API token and the database's endpoint from [Upstash](https://upstash.com)'s console.
+We will need to provide the library with a REST API token and the database's endpoint from [Upstash](https://upstash.com)'s console.
 We don't want to hardcode these values as strings in our code for security reasons and we should make them available to our edge function as environment variables.

 To do so, let's create a file called `secrets.json` and add the following content to it: